-Hydroseeding: Apply seed uniformly with hydroseeder (slurry includes seed and fertilizer), broadcast or drop seeded, or a cultipacker seeder. a.
-If fertilizer is being applied at the time of seeding, the application rates amounts will not exceed the following: nitrogen, maximum of 100 bs. per acre total of soluble nitrogen, P205 (phosphorous); 200 bs/ac.
-K20 (potassium): 200 bs/ac. b.
-Lime - use only ground agricultural limestone.
-(Up to 3 tons per acre may be applied by hydroseeding).
+a.
+If fertilizer is being applied at the time of seeding, the application rates amounts will not exceed the following: nitrogen; maximum of 100 lbs. per acre total of soluble nitrogen; P205 (phosphorous); 200 lbs/ac; K20 (potassium): 200 lbs/ac. b.
+Lime - use only ground agricultural limestone, (Up to 3 tons per acre may be applied by hydroseeding).
 Normally, not more than 2 tons are applied by hydroseeding at any one time.
-Do not use burnt or hydrated lime when hydroseeding Seed and fertilizer shall be mixed on site and seeding shall be done immediately and without interruption. ii.
+Do not use burnt or hydrated lime when hydroseeding. c.
+Seed and fertilizer shall be mixed on site and seeding shall be done immediately and without interruption.

+ii.
 Dry Seeding: This includes use of conventional drop or broadcast spreaders.

-Seed spread dry shall be incorporated into the subsoil at the rates prescribed on the emporary or Permanent Seeding Summaries or Tables 265 or 26.
+a.
+Seed spread dry shall be incorporated into the subsoil at the rates prescribed on the

+Temporary or Permanent Seeding Summaries or Tables 265 or 26.
 The seeded area shall then be rolled with a weighted roller to provide good seed to soil contact.
 Where practical, seed should be applied in two directions perpendicular to each other.
-Apply half the seeding rate in each direction.

-iii.
-Drill or Cultipacker Seeding: Mechanized seeders that apply and cover seed with soil.
+Apply half the seeding rate in each direction. iii.
+Drill or Cultipacker Seeding: Mechanized seeders that apply and cover seed with soil

 Cultipacking seeders are required to bury the seed in such a fashion as to provide at least 1/4 inch of soil covering.
-Seedbed must be firm after planting.
-Where practical, seed should be applied in two directions perpendicular to each other.
+Seedbed must be firm after planting. where practical, seed should be applied in two directions perpendicular to each other.

 Apply half the seeding rate in each direction.

-Mulch Specifications (In order of preference) Straw shall consist of thoroughly threshed wheat, rye or oat straw, reasonable bright in color, and shall not be musty, moldy, caked, decayed, or excessively dusty and shall be free of noxious weed seeds as specified in the Maryland Seed Law.
+Mulch Specifications (in order of preference) Straw shall consist of thoroughly threshed wheat, rye or oat straw, reasonable bright in color, and shall not be musty, moldy, caked, decayed, or excessively dusty and shall be free of noxious weed seeds as specified in the Maryland Seed Law. ii.
+Wood Cellulose Fiber Mulch (WCFM)

-ii.
-Wood Cellulose Fiber Mulch (WCFM) WCFM shall consist of specially prepared wood cellulose processed into a uniform fibrous physical state.
+WCFM shall consist of specially prepared wood cellulose processed into a uniform

-b.
-WCFM shall be dyed green or contain a green dye in the package that will provide an appropriate color to facilitate visual inspection of the uniformly spread slurry. c.
+WCFM shall be dyed green or contain a green dye in the package that will provide an appropriate color to facilitate visual inspection of the uniformly spread slurry.
 WCFM, including dye, shall contain no germination or growth inhibiting factors.
-WCFM materials shall be manufactured and processed in such a manner that the wood cellulose fiber mulch will remain in uniform suspension in water under agitatio and will blend with seed, fertilizer and other additives to form a homogeneous sturry.
+WCFM materials shall be manufactured and processed in such a manner that the wood cellulose fiber mulch will remain in uniform suspension in water under agitation and will blend with seed, fertilizer and other additives to form a homogeneous slurry.
 The mulch material shall form a blotter-like ground cover, on application, having moisture absorption and percolation properties and shall cover and hold grass seed in contact with the soil without inhibiting the growth of the grass seedlings.
-WCFM material shall contain no elements or compounds at concentration levels that f.
-WCFM must conform to the following physical requirements: fiber length to approximately 10 mm., diameter approximately 1 mm., pH range of 4.0 to 8.5, ash content of 1.6% maximum and water holding capacity of 90% minimum.
+WCFM material shall contain no elements or compounds at concentration levels that will be phytol-toxic. f.
+WCFM must conform to the following physical requirements: fiber length to approximately 10 mm. . diameter approximately 1 mm., pH range of 4.0 to 8.5, ash content of 1.6% maximum and water holding capacity of 90% minimum.

 Note: Only sterile straw mulch should be used in areas where one species of grass is desired.

-G. Mukhing Seeded Areas - Mulch shall be applied to all seeded areas immediately after seeding.
+G. Mulching Seeded Areas - Mulch shall be applied to all seeded areas immediately after seeding.